nas256/ece3400_team13/labs/lab2.md

 ##### Adding a High Pass Filter

   Since we only wanted our sensor to detect light in the IR spectrum, we had to design a high pass filter to remove lower frequency signals.
-The lowest frequency signal we wanted to detect was 7kHz, and so we set a cutoff frequency of roughly 1kHz which is high enough to filter out the fluorescent light in the room (roughly 120Hz).
-Using this cutoff frequency, we chose resistor and capacitor values of 10kΩ and 0.01uF, respectively, and built a simple RC high pass filter into our circuit as shown below.
+The lowest frequency signal we wanted to detect was 7kHz, and so we set a cutoff frequency of around 1kHz, which is high enough to filter out the fluorescent light in the room at roughly 120Hz.
+Using this cutoff frequency and the equation below, we chose resistor and capacitor values of 10kΩ and 0.01uF, respectively, and built a simple RC high pass filter into our circuit, as can be seen in the full circuit diagram.

   f<sub>c</sub> = 1/(2πRC)